fujaba/fulibTables/README.md

 ```
 <!-- end_code_fragment: -->

-The first line generates an "universityTable" with just one "University" column
-and with just one row containing the "StudyRight" object.
+The first line generates a table with just one `University` column and one row containing the `StudyRight` object.

 <!-- insert_code_fragment: FulibTables.uniTable1 -->
 | University 	|